Modelling competition for space: Emergent inefficiency and inequality due to spatial self-organization among a group of crowd-avoiding agents: Introduction

-In this paper, we introduce a simple setting in which the aspect that space itself could be the limited resource for which the agents compete is made explicit.
+We consider a simple setting in which the aspect that space itself is the limited resource for which the agents compete is made explicit.
 In such competitions, often, the crowding is experienced locally.
 The motivation comes from the fact that, in real space, the effect of crowding and its discomfort is predominantly felt at a local level rather than at a global scale.
 For instance, one might be sitting in one of the most crowded theaters, yet may feel a lesser effect of crowding if a few of her neighboring seats are vacant.
 Conversely, one might be in one of the least populated places and yet feel crowded if her immediate neighborhood is over-packed above her comfort level.
 As a result, the uncomfortable agents would seek to occupy less populated local regions in space.
 This is in contrast to the typical setting considered for the competition of a scarce resource where all agents choose between the available options and the group that chose the least populated option wins \cite{bibchallet1,bibchallet2,Arthur_94_EFBP,Cara_99_EFBP}.

-We define a game theoretic model that captures the behavior of spatial systems where adaptive agents compete for a spatially spread resource.
+We use a game theoretic setting to capture the behavior of spatial systems where adaptive agents compete for a spatially spread resource.
 The model's rules, the pay-off structure, and agent behavior reflect the motive of the agents to avoid local crowding above their comfort level in a spatial setting.
 This framework captures how the adaptive behavior of agents in pursuit of sparsely populated regions relative to their comfort level results in the emergence of interesting macro-scale behavior.
 In a nutshell, the model consists of agents interacting in a defined spatial environment (e.g. a lattice) with fixed rules for playing and winning.
 An agent wins by occupying a neighborhood with fewer agents than her comfort threshold; otherwise, she seeks relocation to nearby regions.
+To isolate the core effects of competition for constrained space, we simplify the model by considering homogeneous agents and a basic spatial structure, setting aside complexities related to agent diversity and spatial heterogeneity.